haochen-rye/NeRV/README.md

 ## Get started
-You can set up a conda environment with all dependencies like so:
+We run with Python 3.8, you can set up a conda environment with all dependencies like so:
 ```
 pip install -r requirements.txt
 ```